XueShannon/AISECLAB_O-RAN/POWDER/fl-xApp/README.md

 # xAPP

-### the architecture currently consists of two apps fl-ric and fl-ue, currently written to work on stochastic gradient descent but training can be more generalized and with DL-Frameworks (Tensorflow, PyTorch)
+### the architecture currently consists of two apps fl-ric and fl-eNB, currently written to work on stochastic gradient descent but training can be more generalized and with DL-Frameworks (Tensorflow, PyTorch)

 ## fl-ric
- - This is the xAPP on RIC which intializes PARAMS and sends DATA/DATA source to UE
+ - This is the xAPP on RIC which intializes PARAMS and sends Model and weights source to eNB
- - Upon data request transmits data and calls consecutive training callbacks on UE script
+ - Upon model request transmits model and calls consecutive training callbacks on eNB script
- - Upon receiving weights averages them and sends to UEs to update model and train further if required (Epochs not completed)
+ - Upon receiving weights averages them and sends to eNBs to update model and train further if required (Epochs not completed)
- - allows for UEs to join in at anytime in training and shares current weights and other Params with UEs
+ - allows for eNBs to join in at anytime in training and shares current weights and other Params with enBs
- - allows for predict method for UE's to only get results of current model

-## fl-ue
+## fl-enb
- - This is xAPP which Communicates with RIC and is situated on UE
+ - This is xAPP which Communicates with RIC and is situated on eNB
- - upon initilizing requests DATA and other params to train on.
+ - upon initilizing requests Model and other params to train on.
  - while epochs not completed will train and share weights with RIC to aggregate

  ## Execution